flirble-lb/flirble-dns-server/README.md

 Two example source files, [zones.json](zones.json) and [servers.json](servers.json), provide a reference to the contents of the database.
-You can load these sample files, or other initial data, using `setup-rethinkdb`.
+One can load these sample files, or other initial data, using `setup-rethinkdb`.
 See below.

 JSON files are only a starting point.
 The database is part of a dynamic system and the JSON files are just the initial dataset.
 Both zones and server data can be updated in the database at run-time and in real-time.
 It is naturally expected that server data will receive more updates than zone data.

 ## Zone data